postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 ## Enabling your team profile

-Before other Postman users can collaborate with your team in a public workspace, your team needs to have a public profile.
-A public team profile will encourage others to collaborate with you in a public workspace, allow you to solicit contributions and gather product feedback, and will help increase your API's discovery in search results.
-A public team profile will will also show up on the [Public API Network](https://www.postman.com/explore).
+Before other Postman users can work with your team in a public workspace, your team needs to have a public profile.
+A public team profile will encourage others to collaborate with you in a public workspace, allow you to ask for contributions and gather feedback, and will help increase your API's discovery in search results.
+A public team profile will also show up on the [Public API Network](https://www.postman.com/explore).

 To make your [team profile](https://go.postman.co/settings/team/general) public: